NITI Aayog recommended for privatization of Air India and the cabinet committee gave “in-principle” approval for privatising Air India.

 Air India-Indian Airlines Merger: A failed one?

 AI and Indian Airlines had been running profitably till 2005–06.
 However, their future had already been compromised by then.
-It is commented that the merger of Air India with Indian Airlines has created woes due to lack of effective leadership and erroneous government policies.
+It is commented that the merger of Air India with Indian Airlines has created woes due to a lack of effective leadership and erroneous government policies.

 Why were Indian Airlines merged with Air India (2007)?

-- The merger was initiated with the aim of making profits and gaining high market share for the airline.
+- The merger was initiated with the aim of making profits and gaining a high market share for the airline.
 The major objective behind the committee formation was a rationalization of operations and restructuring of debt.

 - Escalating costs of Aviation Turbine Fuel (ATF).